Dating app Tinder is hit with sexual harassment suit

-SAN FRANCISCO, June 30 (Reuters) - Former Tinder marketing Vice President Whitney Wolfe sued the dating app on Monday claiming sexual harassment and discrimination, making Tinder the latest technology company to face legal trouble over its treatment of women.
+SAN FRANCISCO (Reuters) - Former Tinder marketing Vice President Whitney Wolfe sued the dating app on Monday claiming sexual harassment and discrimination, making Tinder the latest technology company to face legal trouble over its treatment of women.

 Wolfe’s lawsuit said she was publicly labeled a “whore” in front of Chief Executive Officer Sean Rad and was stripped of her co-founder title.
 The suit said that Rad ignored Wolfe’s complaints.
 IAC Inc., the media company, owns a majority stake in Los Angeles-based Tinder.